Come Dine with Me: Notable moments

-From 2020, due to COVID-19, all five contestants cooked and in the same house; this is instead of having the contestants visiting each others houses to dine.
+From 2020, due to COVID-19, all five contestants cooked and ate in the same house; this is instead of having the contestants visiting each other's houses to dine.
 The location of the house would vary depending on which city the five episodes were taking place.
+Episodes shown from 2024 reverts to contestants hosting from their own homes.

+Spin-offs

 Couples Come Dine with Me

 On 7 July 2014, the first episode of the spin-off series - Couples Come Dine with Me, premiered on Channel 4.
-The series uses a similar format to the original series but features three couples competing to win £1000.
+The series uses a similar format to the original series but features three couples competing to win £1,000.

 Celebrity Come Dine with Me

-There have been occasional celebrity groups of chefs since Series 2.
+There have been occasional celebrity groups of chefs since the first episode of Series 2.

-Come Dine With Me: The Professionals
+Come Dine with Me: The Professionals

-On 12 January 2022, Channel 4 commissioned Come Dine With Me: The Professionals.
+On 12 January 2022, Channel 4 commissioned Come Dine with Me: The Professionals where local restaurants went head to head in the contest.
 The series premiered on 27 June 2022 on Channel 4.

+Come Dine with Me: Teens

+On 10 November 2025, Channel 4 premiered Come Dine with Me: Teens on its sister channel E4 using the same format at the original show but each contestant is a teenager.